-- Demonstrate critical thinking by applying objective, valid methods of inquiry and problem-solving to draw rational, ethical and coherent conclusions in medical assisting practice. - Process and utilize quantitative data in professional medical assisting practice. - · Communicate effectively in professional medical assisting practice. - Incorporate professional interpersonal skills and caring behaviors in medical assisting practice. - Demonstrate competencies in the following domains, according to CAAHEP accreditation standards, for employment as a medical assistant in clinical and administrative-support areas of ambulatory health-care settings: - cognitive (knowledge) - psychomotor (performance) - affective (attitude and behavior) - Be prepared for the national certification exam sponsored by the American Association of Medical Assistants (AAMA). - Be prepared for state credentialing as a "Medical Assistant-Certified" according to educational requirements in the law relating to Medical Assistants, Engrossed Substitute House Bill 1515.
+- Demonstrate critical thinking by applying objective, valid methods of inquiry and problem-solving to draw rational, ethical and coherent conclusions in medical assisting practice. - Process and utilize quantitative data in professional medical assisting practice. - Communicate effectively in professional medical assisting practice. - Incorporate professional interpersonal skills and caring behaviors in medical assisting practice. - Demonstrate competencies in the following domains, according to CAAHEP accreditation standards, for employment as a medical assistant in clinical and administrative-support areas of ambulatory health-care settings: - cognitive (knowledge) - psychomotor (performance) - affective (attitude and behavior) - Be prepared for the national certification exam sponsored by the American Association of Medical Assistants (AAMA).